 Japanese beetles were first documented on the East Coast in 1968.
 Over the decades, they've eaten their way westward.

-The beetles spend much of the year underground, emerging from July to September to mate and eat.
-They are susceptible to drought and a few fungal conditions, but they have few natural enemies in the United States.
+The beetles spend much of the year underground, emerging from July to September for mating and eating.
+They are susceptible to drought and a few fungal conditions, but they have few natural predators in the United States.
 Pesticides have limited effectiveness, and even if gardeners manage to kill the ones in their garden beds, a new batch could fly in at any time.

 After a beetle invasion, valued plants and trees are unsightly, but they rarely will have permanent damage.
 Your plants may look bad, but the beetles rarely kill trees and flowers.